 TGbn Editor: Please add the following definitions to 3.2.

+coordinated time division multiple access (Co-TDMA) trigger based (TB) initial Control frame (ICF): [Co-TDMA TB ICF] The ICF that polls the AP(s) as part of the Co-TDMA procedure and solicits a response from a polled AP in a TB PPDU.

+coordinated time division multiple access (Co-TDMA) non-trigger based (NTB) initial Control frame (ICF): [Co-TDMA NTB ICF] The ICF, as part of the Co-TDMA procedure, that solicits a response from a polled AP in a non-HT PPDU or a non-HT duplicate PPDU.

-TGbn editor: Please add the following text to 9.3.1.22.7 (Feedback User Info field), immediately after the description of the “Unavailability” feedback text provided in document PDT 11-25/0437r4.
+TGbn editor: Please add the following text to 9.3.1.22.7 (Feedback User Info field), immediately after the description of the “Unavailability” feedback text provided in document 11-25/0437r4.
 Note that the subclause number 9.3.1.22.7 is based on document 11-25/0437r4.
 If this subclause number conflicts with any other subclause in D0.2, please update it accordingly.

+The Feedback User Info field is identified by setting the AID12 field to 2008 and is present in a BSRP Trigger frame transmitted as a Co-TDMA TB ICF by a Co-TDMA sharing AP (see 37.8.2.3.2 (Polling phase)).

+(#2447)If the Feedback Type field is set to 3, then the format of the Feedback Information field is defined in Figure 9-xxx (Feedback Information field if the Feedback Type field is set to 3).